SparkJiao/nimo-markdown-cv/index.md

 * Existing works have overlooked the (1) the session structure in the conversational query, and (2) the multiform knowledge.
 * We devise a novel contextual image search scheme, LARCH, to facilitate conversational image search.
 <!-- * Besides, we construct a augmented dataset based on MMD to facilitate future research.   -->
 * The main idea comes from Prof. Nie and Wenjie Wang.
-I have proposed several improvements to it, including: (1) increasing the edges of the constructed graph, (2) considering both the session-related and vision-related knowledge, and (3) introducing the gate mechanism for knowledge fusion.
+I have proposed several improvements to it, including: (1) increasing the edges of the constructed graph, (2) considering the session-related knowledge, and (3) introducing the gate mechanism.
 * In addition to the above suggestions, my main contributions to this work include system implemetation, experiments, the paper writing of methodology, dataset and experiments.

 ### A Self-Training Method for Machine Reading Comprehension with Soft Evidence Extraction